sumedhan/bar-chart-project/readme.md

 ### Known Issues / Bugs

+1. Multiple bar charts on the same page overlap each other.
+Only one chart can be displayed on one page.

-1. The bar charts may overlap the legend if the stacked bar chart is too high.
+2. The bar charts may overlap the legend if the stacked bar chart is too high.

-2. If the interval is incorrectly selected, the image may be distorted.
+3. If the interval is incorrectly selected, the image may be distorted.

-3. Chart image is distorted for images less than 400 px by 300 px
+4. Chart image is distorted for images less than 800 px by 600 px

 ### Future Roadmap